Haverfordwest Race Course Walk

 - Just over the crest of the hill the road dives into some woodland and you will come to a signposted T-junction, where you must turn left again and follow this new road uphill once more.

-- Almost immediately on your right there is a gate through which unusual views of Haverfordwest can be seen.
+- Almost immediately on your right there is a gate through which unusual views of Haverfordwest can be seen although the view has unfortunately become somewhat eroded as a consequence of some recent housing development.
 St Caradoc's Holy Well is also nearby.
 Holy wells are a feature of the Pembrokeshire landscape, reflecting an environment steeped in Celtic spirituality.

 - At the top of the hill there is another T-junction and you will see the white painted kissing gate you came through earlier, which takes you back onto the Race Course.
 Go through the gate and turn right immediately and follow the South curve of the course and walk up the final grassy straight, keeping the hedge on your right.